Operational Infrastructure

 Farm OS for Agriculture Operations.

 Farm OS for agriculture operations was built for and is used on Anthedon's own estate because a working farm cannot depend on perfect connectivity, paper drift, or fragmented tools.
-It gives Anthedon one operating picture across field teams, irrigation, tasks, traceability, and approvals, and it can be licensed selectively to other farms with direct deployment support.
+It gives field teams, irrigation, tasks, traceability, and approvals one operating picture.

 See the rollout model below